Climate Risk Informed Decision Analysis (CRIDA)

 CRIDA Case Study

-This video presents a case study using Collaborative Risk Informed Decision Analysis (CRIDA).
+This video presents a case study using Climate Risk Informed Decision Analysis (CRIDA).
 It walks viewers through the process in a step-by-step manner using the case of the Iolanda Water Treatment Plant in Zambia as an example.
 (10:30)

 *To contact members of the CRIDA team, including the Editorial & Steering Committees, click here.